 Game of Thrones star Richard Madden is "confirmed" to return for season 2 and revealed that he was in talks with Jed Mercurio over the new series...

 ‘‘I’m going to meet Jed in a couple of weeks, to have a chat and see what’s in his brilliant brain ...
 So I’m like, what can happen next?
 You know, with David.
 Because he had a hell a couple of months there.
 Where do you go with this guy?"

 Jed Mercurio has also dropped a few hints that we could see a new cast joining a handful of established characters, in a similar fashion to Line of Duty.

 “We certainly weren’t the first to rotate casts in that way,” Jed said.
 “But Line of Duty established that it works very well.
 And audiences understand the concept."

-Peaky Blinders and Gentleman Jack star Sophie Rundle could return as David's estranged wife, Vicky, while characters such as Commander Anne Sampson (Gina McKee), DS Louise Rayburn (Nina Toussaint-White) and DCI Deepak Sharma (Ash Tandon) could also be back.
+Peaky Blinders and Gentleman Jack season 2 star Sophie Rundle could return as David's estranged wife, Vicky, while characters such as Commander Anne Sampson (Gina McKee), DS Louise Rayburn (Nina Toussaint-White) and DCI Deepak Sharma (Ash Tandon) could also be back.

-Yet while there were several rumours that Hawes' character wasn't really dead following the end of series one, it seems unlikely she will return...
+Yet while there were several rumors that Hawes' character wasn't really dead following the end of series one, it seems unlikely she will return...

 Where can I watch Bodyguard season 1?